mania7539/articles/_posts/2017-10-30-working-with-bitbucket-git-repository.md

 	# 'mania7539-Bitbucket' is a public key while 'mania7539-Bitbucket.pub' is a private key

 $ git push origin develop_android-version_jni
-	# it should work fine now.
+	# It should work fine now.

 	# Counting objects: 4280, done.
 	# Delta compression using up to 8 threads.